hnat-bohdan/chess-tournament/README.md

 * **Fair Color Balancing:**

-    * Intelligent assignment of White/Black pieces based on a `color_balance_counter` that tracks past color assignments.
+    * Intelligent assignment of White/Black pieces based on a `color_balance_counter` that tracks past color assignments:+1 if white, -1 if black.

-    * Prioritizes players who have a strong preference for a certain color (e.g., played White twice in a row, now prefers Black).
+    * Prioritizes players who have a preference for a certain color (e.g., played more White, now prefers Black).

-    * Further tie-breaking rules consider the total number of black games played, fewer points, and lower ELO.
+    * Further tie-breaking rules consider the fewer points and lower ELO.

-    * A bye (regular or half) resets a player's color preference counter.

 * **Tournament State Persistence:**